Russian aircraft carrier Admiral Kuznetsov: 2013–2014 deployment

-On 1 June 2013, it was announced that the ship would return to the Mediterranean by the end of the year, and on 17 December, Admiral Kuznetsov departed its home base for the Mediterranean.
+On 1 June 2013, it was announced that the ship would return to the Mediterranean by the end of the year, and on 17 December, Admiral Kuznetsov departed her home base for the Mediterranean.
 On 1 January 2014, Admiral Kuznetsov celebrated New Year's Day while at anchor in international waters of the Moray Firth off northeast Scotland.
 The anchorage allowed replenishment of ship's supplies and respite for the crew from stormy weather off the southwest coast of Norway.
-It then proceeded to the Mediterranean Sea, docking in Cyprus on 28 February.
-In May 2014, the ship and its task group: the Kirov-class nuclear-powered cruiser Petr Velikiy; tankers Sergey Osipov, Kama and Dubna; the ocean-going tug Altay and the Ropucha-class landing ship Minsk (part of the Black Sea Fleet), passed the UK while sailing for home.
+She then proceeded to the Mediterranean Sea, docking in Cyprus on 28 February.
+In May 2014, the ship and her task group: the Kirov-class nuclear-powered cruiser Petr Velikiy; tankers Sergey Osipov, Kama and Dubna; the ocean-going tug Altay and the Ropucha-class landing ship Minsk (part of the Black Sea Fleet), passed the UK while sailing for home.
 Despite financial and technical problems, resulting in limited operations for the ship, it was expected that Admiral Kuznetsov would remain in active service until at least 2030.